For New Mothers: Staying Fit After Delivery

 Exercise tips for new mothers

-You will want to resume other exercise gradually and talk to your healthcare provider before starting.
+You will want to resume other exercise slowly and talk to your healthcare provider before starting.
 Always exercise with care.
-When you first start exercising after giving birth, try simple exercises that help strengthen major muscle groups, including abdominal and back muscles.
+When you first start exercising after giving birth, try simple exercises that help strengthen major muscle groups, including belly (abdominal) and back muscles.
 Slowly add moderate-intensity exercise.
 Try to work up to at least 150 minutes of moderate-intensity aerobic activity every week.
 Moderate intensity means you are moving enough to raise your heart rate and start sweating.
 You can still talk normally.
-But you cannot sing.
+But you can't sing.
 Muscle-strengthening exercises should be done along with your aerobic activity on at least 2 days a week.
 Look for ways to combine exercising with being with your new baby.
 Try putting your baby into a front pack or in the stroller and take a walk.

 Strengthening stomach muscles